seltmann/bee-interaction-database/README.md

   * **referenceCitation**  : The reference for the interaction.
   * **referenceType**  : The type of reference.
   * **primarySource**  : Is the reference the primary source for the observation (TRUE/FALSE)?
 If it is not, include the primary source citation in the notes.
-  * **other traits** : key:value list (delimited by semicolons) for describing other traits.
+  * **otherTraits** : key:value list (delimited by semicolons) for describing other traits.
 These include body size, nesting behavior, and any other traits that are not considered biotic interactions.
   * **enteredBy**  : The person entering the data.
   * **notes**  : Notes about the database entry.